open-life-science/open-life-science.github.io/index.md

 {% include _includes/ols-2-timeline.md %}

-The call for applications is **open**!
-Please visit [EasyChair](https://easychair.org/conferences/?conf=ols2) to view our application instructions and upload your application before the end of the day on June 30, 2020.

 Have a question or need any support to join this cohort?
 We are here to help - feel free to email [{{ site.email|replace:'@','[at]' }}](mailto:{{ site.email }}), chat in real-time on [Gitter](https://gitter.im/{{ site.gitter }}) or connect on Twitter [@{{ site.twitter }}](https://twitter.com/{{ site.twitter }}).